-- 13 For optimal performance and stability of the Sentinel server, configure the Elasticsearch node in the Sentinel server as a dedicated master-eligible node so that all the event visualization data is indexed in external Elasticsearch nodes: - 13a Log in to the Sentinel server as novell user. - 13b Ensure that all the existing alert data has been moved to external Elasticsearch nodes. - 13c Open the /etc/opt/novell/sentinel/3rdparty/elasticsearch/elasticsearch.yml file and add the following information:
+- 13 For optimal performance and stability of the Sentinel server, configure the Elasticsearch node in the Sentinel server as a dedicated master-eligible node so that all the event visualization data is indexed in external Elasticsearch nodes: - 13a Log in to the Sentinel server as novell user. - 13b Ensure that all the existing alert data has been moved to external Elasticsearch nodes. - 13c Open the file and/opt/novell/sentinel/3drparty/elastcisearch/config/elasticsearch.yml add the following information: